Adversarial Sticker: A Stealthy Attack Method in the Physical World: Introduction

-Despite the success of the above physical attack methods, they have two limitations.
-The \textbf{first one} is that the generated perturbation will face a complex transfer process from the digital domain to the physical world.
-Specifically, Expectation Over Transformation (EOT) \cite{athalye2018synthesizing}, Total Variation (TV) loss, and non-printability score (NPS) loss \cite{komkov2019advhat,sharif2019general} are usually used to ensure the attacking performance of real-world adversarial examples.
-EOT considers a set of transformations of objects (like postures, distance changes, etc.) when generating adversarial perturbations.
-TV loss is designed to make the perturbations more smooth, and NPS loss is to deal with the difference between digital pixel values and the actual printed appearance.
+Despite the success of adversarial patches, they have two limitations.
+The \textbf{first one} is that the patch's perturbation pattern will face a complex transfer process from the digital domain to the physical world.
+Specifically, Expectation Over Transformation (EOT) \cite{athalye2018synthesizing}, Total Variation (TV) loss, and non-printability score (NPS) loss \cite{komkov2019advhat,sharif2019general} {are used} to ensure the attacking performance of real-world adversarial examples.
+EOT considers a set of transformations of objects (postures, distance changes, etc.) when generating adversarial perturbations. {The} TV loss is designed to make the perturbations more smooth, and {the} NPS loss is to deal with the difference between digital pixel values and the actual printed appearance.
 On the one hand, these operations lead to high computation costs, for example, EOT needs to exhaust different transformations.
-On the other hand, the perturbations' values will inevitably become distorted due to the limitation of printing devices despite the usage of TV and NPS losses.
-Last but not least, the current physical perturbations are meaningless and irregular, which are not natural enough in appearance, and thus are easy to be suspected by humans.
-These disadvantages motivate us to explore new forms of physical attacks to solve the above issues.
-The \textbf{second one} is that previous physical attacks are based on the white-box attack setting.
+On the other hand, the perturbations' values will inevitably become distorted due to the limitation of printing devices despite the usage of {the} TV and NPS losses.
+Last but not least, the current physical perturbations are meaningless and irregular, {not natural enough in the appearance, and prone to arouse the human's suspicion}.
+These disadvantages motivate us to explore new forms of adversarial {patches} to address the above issues.
+The \textbf{second one} is that most previous adversarial patches are based on the white-box attack setting \cite{brown2017adversarial,thys2019fooling,xu2020adversarial,komkov2019advhat,sharif2016accessorize}.
 It means that they require detailed structures and parameters of the targeted models.
-However, these information usually cannot be easily obtained especially in the actual applications.
-For example, some commercial online face recognition APIs (e.g. Face++ and Microsoft cloud services) can only return the predicted identities and scores for the uploaded face images and the used models are not given.
-Although these attacks like \cite{komkov2019advhat,sharif2019general} can adapt to black-box attack setting via the transfer-based property, the attacking ability is relatively weak \cite{nguyen2020adversarial,zhou2018invisible}.
-Therefore, how to perform black-box physical attacks under limited information is still a problem.
+However, {the above} information usually cannot be easily obtained especially in the actual applications.
+Instead, some commercial online vision APIs (e.g. Face++ and Microsoft cloud services) usually return the predicted identities and scores for the uploaded images.
+By utilizing {this} limited information, exploring {the} query-based black-box attack to construct adversarial {patches} is a more reasonable solution in most real scenarios than the previous white-box attacks.